Star Wars’ Daisy Ridley responds to Rise of Skywalker response: “The place’s the love gone?” - TheNewsTrace

 She added: “I really feel actually proud of it and I’m thrilled to be half of it.”

-The Rise of Skywalker will likely be launched on DVD and Blu-ray on 20th April, pre-order on Amazon
+The Rise of Skywalker shall be launched on DVD and Blu-ray on 20th April, pre-order on Amazon

 Add Comment